A theoretical basis for MEV

-The definition of MEV introduced in the previous section is parameterised over a set $\PmvA$.
-In this way, the same state $(\sysS,\TxP)$ could admit different MEVs for different sets of actors.
+\Cref{def:mev} parameterises MEV over a set of actors $\PmvA$.
+In this way, the same state $(\sysS,\TxT)$ could admit different MEVs for different sets of actors.
 This dependency on the set of actors contrasts with the practice, where the actual identity of miners or validators is unrelated to their ability to extract MEV.
-To illustrate the issue, consider a toy contract with a single procedure: